Creating an FDA-proof investigation and CAPA isn’t easy.

 Well, you can.

-Join FDAnews and Jim this spring — March 9-10, 2017 in Raleigh N.C. — for an in-depth discussion on how to improve your skills in performing investigations and identifying effective CAPAs by understanding the underlying “whys” and “how-tos”.
+Join FDAnews and Jim — Nov.
+14-15, 2018 in Princeton, NJ — for an in-depth discussion on how to improve your skills in performing investigations and identifying effective CAPAs by understanding the underlying “whys” and “how-tos”.

 In this year’s Conducting Advanced Root Cause Analysis and CAPA Investigations workshop, you will: